-Nike’s brand is focused on the concept of athletic innovation that helps you perform at your best every single time.
+Nike’s brand is focused on the concept of innovation that helps you perform at your best every single time.

-HubSpot coined the term “inbound marketing,” a customer-centric methodology that builds a strong brand and evangelizes customers.
+HubSpot CRM coined the term “inbound marketing,” a customer-centric methodology that builds a strong brand and evangelizes customers.

 HubSpot's platform was initially designed to help companies attract website visitors, convert leads, close customers, and delight promoters.
 Now, the extensive suite of "Hubs" offers advanced tools and capabilities for enterprise-level sales, marketing, and services needs.